 Cathedral service to mourn victims from Germanwings crash

-Hundreds of bereaved relatives gathered in Germany Friday for a memorial service for the victims of last month's Germanwings crash, blamed on a depressed co-pilot believed to have deliberately steered the plane into a mountain.
+Germany will hold a memorial service Friday to mourn the victims of last month's Germanwings crash, blamed on a depressed co-pilot believed to have deliberately steered the plane into a mountain.

-Flags were flying at half-mast nationwide for the 150 dead as political and religious leaders were to join mourners at a midday (1000 GMT) service at Cologne's historic cathedral.
+Flags were flying at half-mast nationwide for the 150 dead as political and religious leaders were to join hundreds of bereaved relatives at a midday (1000 GMT) service at Cologne's historic cathedral.

 German Chancellor Angela Merkel and President Joachim Gauck will attend the ecumenical service in the western city along with Spain's Interior Minister Jorge Fernandez Diaz and French Transport Minister Alain Vidalies.